 X-Pro3 – A Different Breed Jonas Rask

+Beautiful right?
 One thing that Jonas notes is that the simulation changes character if you either under or over expose an image.
-This is something that us using older cameras will never be able to experience by creating a recipe for Classic Neg but at least we might get somewhere close.
+This is something that those of us using older cameras will never be able to experience by creating a recipe for Classic Neg but at least we might get somewhere close.
 That should keep the GAS at bay for a little longer.

 So here are the simulations I’ve found floating around on the internet.
 I don’t have the time unfortunately to sit down and see if I can work out my own recipe so I’ve tested each of these to see which one I prefer.
 The photos aren’t going to blow your socks off I’m afraid as I’m just shooting whenever I find the time at the moment so expect quite a few of random items around the house!
 Hopefully you’ll get the idea though.